15 Best Camping Chairs of 2026

 Weight Capacity

 Seat height determines how easy it is to sit down and stand up.
-A 20-inch seat height works well for average-height adults; anything below 17 inches becomes a challenge for tall users or anyone with knee or back issues.
+A 19-inch seat is close to a standard dining chair.
+A 10-inch seat forces you to lower yourself nearly to the ground, which can be difficult for anyone with knee or back issues.

 Built-in Features